 -The obligation to attend Mass on Sundays and Holy Days of Obligation continues to be suspended.

 -If you are sick, please stay home or If you are at a higher risk you are strongly encouraged to stay home and participate in the Mass through our live stream mass on YouTube at 10:00 AM on Sundays.

 -We recommend that those who are over the age of 65 or have other health concerns attend the 8:00 AM Mass and families with children 5:00 pm Saturday, 10:00 am Sunday or the 12:00 PM Spanish Mass.

 -Please bring a mask to wear when you are in the church.
+Although not mandatory, it is highly suggested.
 If you forget one or don’t have one, there will be masks available in the church.
 Children under the age of 2 should not wear a mask, and those who have health difficulties should consider staying home.

 -We recommend that you bring your own hand sanitizer.
 There is hand sanitizer inside the vestibule doors and you are encouraged to use it when you enter the church.

 -Enter only through the main doors of the church.
 We will fill the church from front to back.
 Please listen to the ushers for instructions.
 We will leave from back to front.
 Maintain physical distancing in the pews.
 Maintain safe physical distancing - you may sit with your immediate family but there should be a minimum of 6 feet between individuals or family and other individuals or family.
 Please move as a family unit when entering the church and exiting.